Arcana Heart (video game): Gameplay

-Arcana Heart is a airborne-based fighting game reminiscent of Asuka 120% Limited Burning Fest and Guilty Gear.
+Arcana Heart is an airborne-based fighting game reminiscent of Asuka 120% Limited Burning Fest and Guilty Gear.
 The player fights against other opponents in one-on-one matches and the fighter who manages to deplete the health bar of the opponent wins the first round.
 The first to win two rounds becomes the winner of the match.
 Each round is timed; if both fighters still have health remaining when time expires, the fighter with more health wins the round.
 It uses a four-button layout, three of which are responsible for the attacks and the other one is for both homing attacks and Arcana-specific actions.
 It features three modes: Story, Arcade, Versus, and Training.
 In single-player mode, players can choose from eleven playable characters and fight against computer-controlled fighters.
 If all of the opponents are defeated, the player will be able to fight against Mildred Avallone.
 Special moves are performed by entering button commands while pressing the D-pad.

 Notable features in Arcana Heart are the elemental Arcana spirits and homing mechanic; after selecting a character, players also choose an Arcana to compliment each character with extra special moves and augmentations from more than 100 combinations.
 Players can also perform a "Arcana Burst" once per round by pressing the three attack buttons to receive benefits during battle until its gauge bar is depleted.
 Once the Arcana Burst is activated, players can perform a super move called "Arcana Blaze".
 However, the benefits received from Arcana Burst and performance of the Arcana Blaze change depending on the chosen Arcana spirit.
 The homing mechanic automatically tracks the opponent with a single button and these actions are performed by using the homing gauge.